|

 intensify our

-ability to look at reality directly and not through that
+ability to look at reality directly and not through the opaque medium of

-into the all too familiar likeness of some generic label or
+every given fact into the all too familiar likeness of some generic label

 abstraction.